jmfrank63/c3-playground/README.md

 ## Project Structure

 - `tim_sort.c3` - The implementation of the TimSort algorithm in C3
+- `fizzbuzz.c3` - The implementation of the FizzBuzz program in C3
 - `c3_docs.md` - Extracted C3 documentation used as reference
 - `tim_sort` - The compiled executable